 The significant wave height is considered to be the primary factor for determining design category.
 Other parameters (e.g. meteorological) are descriptions of when these wave heights may be expected to occur.
 Refer to page 1-11 for weather information.

-Your 150 Montauk is design category C
+The 150 Montauk is design category C.

-It is imperative that you follow the recommendations listed on your capacity plate regarding the maximum amount of weight the boat can safely carry.
+Follow the recommendations listed on the capacity plate regarding the maximum amount of weight the boat can safely carry.

 Power Capacity